-As many of you are aware, I was an Australian ex-pat and start-up entrepreneur, who resided in Israel fro six years, which is globally acknowledged as The Start-Up Nation (despite the colossal failure of Better Place, the story outlined in the now famous book)!
-It was the opportunity to live within this vibrant and creative energy that compelled me to create my own Israeli start-up, ImagineNation™, which as some of you know, started as a generative and provocative innovation learning and coaching company, aiming at disrupting corporate innovation education paradigms when inventing The Start-Up Game.
+As many of you are aware, I was an Australian ex-pat and start-up entrepreneur and resided in Israel for six years.
+Israel is globally acknowledged as The Start-Up Nation!
+I was fortunate to have the opportunity to live within its vibrant and creative energy, so much so, that I was compelled to create my own Israeli start-up, ImagineNation™.
+Which, as some of you know, started as a global generative and provocative innovation learning and coaching company, aiming at disrupting conventional corporate innovation education paradigms when inventing The Start-Up Game.

-Knowing that The Boston Consulting Groups 50 Most Innovative Companies Report recently stated that Innovation remains a top-three priority for three-quarters of respondents, with more than 60 percent spending more in 2014 than in 2013.
-The vast majority of executives, in fact, 70 percent, stated that their companies’ innovation capabilities are only ‘average’ and 13 percent see them as ‘weak’.
-When they talked with executives around the world, however, the aspiration to raise their innovation game was nearly universal; yet “They ask how does my company breakthrough?”
+The Boston Consulting Groups 50 Most Innovative Companies Report stated recently that Innovation remains a top-three priority for three-quarters of their respondents, with more than 60 percent spending more in 2014 than in 2013.
+It reported that the vast majority of executives, in fact, 70 percent, stated that their companies’ innovation capabilities are only ‘average’ and 13 percent see them as ‘weak’.
+When they talked with executives around the world, however, the aspiration to raise their innovation game was universal; yet “They ask how does my company breakthrough?”

 The Start-Up Game™ teaches people and companies how to break through!

 With this conundrum in mind, and knowing from experience that ‘adults learn by doing’ I invested the better part of my former business profits, knowledge, skills and experience and a year of my life, to co-create The Start-Up Game™.
-I did this in collaboration with one of the country’s leading and award winning game design studios, with the intention of creating an innovation education program to enable global corporations how to be, think, and act as lean and agile innovative entrepreneurs, so that they would develop the internal capability to breakthrough as lean and agile innovative managers and leaders.
+I did this in collaboration with one of the country’s leading and award-winning game design studios.
+The intention was to create an innovative education program to enable global corporations on how to be, think, and act differently.
+Creating an Israeli start-up, to develop their internal capability to breakthrough as lean and agile innovative managers and leaders.

-It is generally know that that Tel Aviv holds second place, after Silicon Valley, on the list of global start-up centres and that Israel even has a number of universities on the global top 100 list!
+It is generally known that Tel Aviv holds second place, after Silicon Valley, on the list of global start-up centres and that Israel has a number of universities in the global top 100 list!

-What was it that blinded them to the possibilities available in teaching people how to be, think and act innovatively via an innovative business simulation?
+What was it that blinded them to the possibilities available in teaching people how to be, think and act differently via an innovative business simulation?
 Why was this so?